GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/6-lab.md

 ## Lab setup

-You can use the TypeScript [Playground](https://www.typescriptlang.org/play) or Visual Studio Code to complete this lab.

-### Playground

-If you’re using the Playground, copy and paste the starting code into it as directed in the lab instructions.

-### Visual Studio Code

-If you’re using an existing Visual Studio Code workspace, add a new file named **module04.ts** to your project and copy and paste the starting code into it as directed in the lab instructions.

-You can also download the starting workspace at [LINK TO \code\module-04\m04-start] and edit the file **module04.ts**.
-To run the solution, you must first set up your development environment by installing the following software on your machine:
+To complete the lab, you must first set up your development environment by installing the following software on your machine:

 1. Visual Studio Code (or IDE of your choice)
 2. Node Package Manager (npm)